Rick Rofihe

 Rick Rofihe (born 1950 in Bridgewater, Nova Scotia) is a Canadian American short story writer and editor.

 Life

-His work has appeared in The New Yorker Epiphany, Grand Street, Open City, The New York Times, The Village Voice, SPY, The East Hampton Star, and online Mr. Beller’s Neighborhood.
+His work has appeared in The New Yorker Epiphany, Grand Street, Open City, The New York Times, The Village Voice, SPY, The East Hampton Star, and online in Mr. Beller’s Neighborhood.

 He founded the literary journal Anderbo.

-He has taught fiction-writing at Gotham Writers’ Workshop, and in the MFA program at Columbia University.
-He also taught privately in New York City.
+He has taught fiction-writing at Gotham Writers’ Workshop and in the MFA program at Columbia University.
+He has also taught privately in New York City.

 He judged the annual RRofihe Trophy short-story contest for Open City Magazine & Books.